 The key is to find a way to make your product relatable to your buyers while maintaining your brand identity.

-An important aspect of any export strategy is getting feet on the ground in the new market to identify potential prospects and strategic partners.
+An important aspect of any export strategy is getting boots on the ground in the new market to identify potential prospects and strategic partners.

 Whether in person or online, a multilingual communication strategy will help to build rapport with the new market you’re targeting.
 Of course, some people may speak English but many may not!

 People appreciate those who make an effort to speak their language.
-You can learn a few local phrases or have a support system in place such as an over the phone interpreting account which gives you access to interpreters in over 200 languages in less than 30 seconds.
+You can learn a few local phrases or have a support system in place such as an over-the-phone interpreting account which gives you access to interpreters in over 250 languages in less than 30 seconds.

 Hiring an in-person interpreter can be a great solution to help you navigate both linguistic and cultural barriers until you identify a bilingual partner or decide to hire local employees.

 Think of the opportunities and connections you may be missing if you limit yourself to just one language.
 Languages connect cultures so use language to your advantage to connect to your new customer base.

 Translation expands your digital footprint through a multilingual marketing strategy